Skip to Content

 Pros of Inside

 • When German Shepherds stay inside, they’re much less likely to bark at birds, people, dogs, and other distractions.
 Your neighbors won’t complain about noise, and you’ll be just as stress-free as your dog.
-Some dogs bark at people walking by, especially German Shepherds who are very protective dogs.
-Make sure to properly train your GSD, so this is not an issue or prevent him from accessing those areas of the house.
+Some dogs bark at people walking by, especially German Shepherds, who are very protective dogs.
+Ensure you train your GSD properly so this is not an issue or prevent him from accessing those areas of the house.

 • If you live in a place where wild cats and other animals might cause harm to your German Shepherd, it’s probably a good idea to leave them inside.
 They’ll be safe and protected while you’re away.
 This is especially important in places with bears, mountain lions, and other predators.